How SUVN-502 works

 SUVN-502 blocks the serotonin receptor 5-HT6, a protein responsible for binding the neurotransmitter (or signaling molecule) serotonin, one of the key chemicals regulating the activity of brain cells.
 5-HT6 is found exclusively in the central nervous system (the brain and the spinal cord).
 It is known to dominate the brain regions that are associated with cognition (thinking ability) and behavior.

 Upon administration, SUVN-502 blocks 5-HT6, preventing it from binding to serotonin.
 The blockage has been found to improve cognitive performance in animals.

 SUVN-502 in clinical trials

-Based on these promising results, the safety and tolerability of SUVN-502 was investigated in healthy young adults and elderly patients in a Phase 1 clinical trial.
-In the study, participants received increasing doses of SUVN-502.
+Based on these promising results, the safety and tolerability of SUVN-502 were investigated in healthy young adults and elderly patients in a Phase 1 clinical trial.
+In the study, participants received increasing oral doses of SUVN-502.
 The results, published in the scientific journal Clinical Drug Investigation, showed that SUVN-502 was safe and well-tolerated in both young adults and elderly patients.

 Alzheimers News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.